-Discussion Fluoride has fluctuated over the testing history, but showed an overall decline.
+Discussion Fluoride has fluctuated over the testing history but showed an overall decline.
 It is important that this parameter stay within the target range and any sharp increases are quickly investigated.

 Discussion The trend line for Chloride is upward.
 The data shows a large increase in 2005, which put concentrations over the target limit.
 Since 2008, the overall trend was slightly downward, showing the amount of chlorides slowly decreased.
-We will look for this trend to continue in the future.
+In 2022 however, we did see a slight increase in comparison with 2021.
+This change is within reason and does not show a need for immediate response.
+We will closely observe this data in the future to make sure an upward trend does not continue.